 If you recall my post a few days ago on the excitement of cichlid spawning behavior, it included the above photo of my recently set up 33g long tank.
 In that tank are six ‘Lamprologus’ ocellatus and three Julidochromis dickfeldi.

-Below I’ve compiled a list of online cichlid retailers that I know of.
+Below I’ve compiled a list of online cichlid retailers that I know of or that have reached out to me.
 While the list isn’t exhaustive, it’s pretty comprehensive.
 Unless otherwise noted, these are all based in the United States.
 Cichlid species from Africa, Central America, South America, etc. can be found within various stock lists of these retailers.

 Is your tank overrun with diatomaceous algae, more commonly called brown algae?
 Or does your tank simply contain more of it than you would like?
 There are numerous factors that can contribute to an overabundance of this brown film.
 Mostly associated with newly set-up tanks, even established tanks are not immune.
 I know, because some of my tanks have brown algae even though the they’ve been established and running for years.